 Candidates for graduation are charged a non-refundable graduation fee for each degree earned: \$100 for associate and bachelor degrees, and \$150 for master degrees.
-The Registrar will audit the student's records for degree completion.
-If there are outstanding requirements that have not been addressed, the Registrar will notify the Academic Advisor and the student.
-If all degree requirements are either met or pending completion, the student will be notified of the pending conferral date.
-As long as there is not an outstanding balance on the student's account, and it has no holds, the diploma will be mailed to the address on the application for graduation or on file at Grace, whichever is more recent.
+The Registrar will audit the student's record for degree completion.
+The student's Degree Audit will ensure that the student and the Academic/Faculty Advisor have current documentation of the student's progress toward degree completion.
+As long as there are no holds on the student's account, the diploma will be mailed to the address on the application for graduation or on file at Grace, whichever is more recent.
 If a student has not met the degree requirements at the final degree audit, the Registrar will notify the student and the advisor.
-The student will be required to reapply to graduate for the next conferral date he/she is eligible for.
 Diplomas are distributed three times a year: late February, late June, and late October.